any-docs/css/content/guides/containment/container_queries/index.md

 Using container queries, the card can be reused in multiple areas of a page without needing to know specifically where it will be placed each time.
 If the container with the card is narrower than `700px`, the font of the card title will be small, and if the card is in a container that's wider than `700px`, the font of the card title will be bigger.

-For more information on the syntax of container queries, see the {{cssxref("@container")}} page.
+For more information on the syntax of container queries, see the `@container` page.

 ### Naming containment contexts

 In the previous section, a container query applied styles based on the nearest ancestor with a containment context.
-It's possible to give a containment context a name using the {{Cssxref("container-name")}} property.
+It's possible to give a containment context a name using the `container-name` property.
 Once named, the name can be used in a `@container` query so as to target a specific container.
 The following example creates a containment context with the name `sidebar`:

 ```css